Next.js vs Nuxt: Which Meta-Framework Fits Your Project?

 |---|---|---|

-| Server-side rendering | App Router with React Server Components | Nitro engine with hybrid rendering per route |
+| Server-side rendering | App Router with React Server Components enabling granular server-client rendering per component | Nitro engine with hybrid rendering per route, including SWR and ISR-like patterns via built-in caching |

-| Developer experience | Powerful but requires more configuration | Excellent DX with auto-imports and conventions |
+| Developer experience | Powerful but requires more configuration and deliberate choices about data-fetching and caching strategies | Excellent DX with auto-imports, file-based routing, and zero-config TypeScript support enabled by default |

-| Learning curve | Moderate - React knowledge required | Low - Vue is more accessible for beginners |
+| Learning curve | Moderate to high, as knowledge of React hooks, server components, and caching strategies is required | Low to moderate, as Vue is more accessible for beginners and Nuxt automates many architectural decisions |

 When to choose which?